-Frog Hollow School is a one day a week all day writing program for homeschoolers.
-Frog Hollow offers three separate classes for ages seven through twelve: Wednesdays in Carnation, Thursdays in Carnation, and Fridays in Seattle.
-Registration for fall 2019 is will open in April.
-In the meantime, there are midyear openings in the Thursday and Friday classes.
+Frog Hollow School is a language arts program for homeschoolers focused on helping young writers thrive.
+Frog Hollow offers three separate all-day classes for ages seven through twelve: Wednesdays in Carnation, Thursdays in Carnation, and Fridays in Seattle.
+Registration for Fall 2020 is now open.
+Preference given to students ages eight and up in 2020.
+Please apply using the form on the registration page.

-Curious about the Frog Hollow philosophy?
+Frog Hollow’s curriculum centers on open, creative prompts.
+Classes are lively, excited spaces where enthusiasm for writing is infectious and everyone is encouraged to find their voice.
+Curious to learn more about the Frog Hollow philosophy?
 Read this article by director Becca Hall on working with reluctant writers.

-Frog Hollow is experiential and interest-led.
 Students work at their own pace in a mixed-age environment that fosters mutual respect and the joy of learning.
-Class meets for a full school day once a week.

 “I sent to Frog Hollow an exceptionally reluctant writer – honestly, I was at the end of my rope – and Becca Hall returned to me a poet, a novelist, a playwright, a field guide researcher, and a kid who “sneak writes” when she should be sleeping.” ~ Elisa, Parent